hexpm/hexpm/lib/hexpm_web/templates/blog/023-hex-v25-released.html.md

 <img src="/images/blog/023_policy_why.png" srcset="/images/blog/023_policy_why.png 2x" alt="mix hex.policy why phoenix_live_view output">

 During a normal `mix deps.get`, policy filtering is reported alongside the cooldown summary, with a per-version listing of what was hidden.
 If a restriction blocks every version a direct dependency could resolve to, resolution fails with a focused note explaining which versions the policy hid, so the cause is never a mystery.

-### How the layers fit together

-The three features are independent but reinforce each other, and they compose by taking the strictest rule.
-A local cooldown and a policy cooldown combine to the longer of the two, and a policy sets a floor that local configuration cannot lower.
-Locked versions are always trusted, and known-unsafe locked versions always have an escape route.
-The result is a defense you can adopt incrementally: surface advisories for free, turn on a cooldown for yourself today, and roll out an organization-wide policy when you are ready.

 ### Upgrading